 No matter what your nationality or where you live, you may be eligible for the whistleblower protections and rewards offered by US whistleblower laws.

-The whistleblower lawyers at Phillips & Cohen work regularly with whistleblowers from around the world.
+The US whistleblower lawyers at Phillips & Cohen work regularly with whistleblowers from around the world.

-- Another partner, Sean McKessy, was the first Chief of the SEC’s Office of the Whistleblower Program.
-Not only did he start the program and help build it into the strong program it has become today, but Mr. McKessy also helped advise other governments about how to implement their own whistleblower programs.
+- Another partner, Sean McKessy, is an experienced SEC whistleblower attorney as the first Chief of the SEC’s Office of the Whistleblower Program.
+Not only did he start the program and help build it into what it is today, but Mr. McKessy also helped advise other governments about how to implement their own whistleblower programs.

-Phillips & Cohen has an office in London to better serve whistleblowers from around the world, including those aware of Foreign Corrupt Practices Act violations.
+Phillips & Cohen has offices in London, New York, Washington, DC, Miami and San Francisco that serve whistleblowers from around the world, including those aware of Foreign Corrupt Practices Act violations.
 If you think you have a potential claim, please contact us now for a free, confidential case review.

 Whistleblowers from any country – Britain, Canada, India, China and elsewhere – can participate in any of the four US whistleblower reward programs.
 Usually, an international whistleblowers’ case will involve the Securities and Exchange Commission (SEC) whistleblower program or the Commodity Futures Trading Commission (CFTC) whistleblower program, both created by the Dodd-Frank Act.